DXHeroes/knowledge-base-content/practices/understanding_git.md

-## Why Git Is Preferred
+## Why You Might Want Git

-- Git is much faster than Subversion.
+- Git is much faster than Subversion (an alternative VSC tool)
 - Git's repositories are much smaller than Subversions.
 - Git was designed to be fully distributed from the start, allowing each developer to have full local control.
 - Git branches are simpler and less resource heavy than Subversion's.